GC IMAGE - GC Image LCxLC Edition - User Guide 2024R2

 Detect Blobs

 Step 4a: The blobs are detected and graphically highlighted by a bubble, thin outline, or other user-selectable highlight.
 An image may have thousands of blobs, but an analysis may require only a few of them.
-Later sections of the GC Image LCxLC Edition Users' Guide explain how to use template pattern matching to automatically identify and characterize peaks of interest.
+Later sections of the GC Image LCxLC Edition User Guide explain how to use template pattern matching to automatically identify and characterize peaks of interest.
 Here, the quick tour shows interactive identification and characterization.

 To select blobs for inclusion, first set the cursor mode on the Image Viewer palette to Blob Mode -> Select Blobs.